danielfdickinson/dananke-theme-hugo-dfd/README.md

 ## Contributing

-If you find a bug or have an idea for a feature, feel free to use the [issue tracker](https://github.com/theNewDynamic/gohugo-theme-ananke/issues) to let me know.
+If you find a bug feel free to use the [issue tracker](https://github.com/danielfdickinson/dananke-theme-hugo-dfd/issues) to let me know.

-TODO:

-- fix hard-coded link to [section](https://github.com/theNewDynamic/gohugo-theme-ananke/blob/master/layouts/index.html#L32)
+For questions, ideas, and feature suggestions please use the [discussions](https://github.com/danielfdickinson/dananke-theme-hugo-dfd/discussions).